Bill.com (NYSE:BILL) Releases Q1 2023 Earnings Guidance

 Institutional Investors Weigh In On Bill.com

-A number of institutional investors have recently bought and sold shares of BILL.
-Vanguard Group Inc. grew its stake in Bill.com by 3.1% during the first quarter.
-Vanguard Group Inc. now owns 8,842,430 shares of the company’s stock worth $2,005,375,000 after buying an additional 269,438 shares during the period.
-Goldman Sachs Group Inc. increased its position in shares of Bill.com by 25.1% in the 2nd quarter.
-Goldman Sachs Group Inc. now owns 1,616,806 shares of the company’s stock worth $177,752,000 after purchasing an additional 324,354 shares during the last quarter.
-Northern Trust Corp grew its stake in Bill.com by 8.8% in the first quarter.
-Northern Trust Corp now owns 546,719 shares of the company’s stock worth $123,991,000 after purchasing an additional 44,136 shares in the last quarter.
-Charles Schwab Investment Management Inc. raised its holdings in shares of Bill.com by 3.3% during the first quarter.
-Charles Schwab Investment Management Inc. now owns 506,960 shares of the company’s stock worth $114,974,000 after purchasing an additional 16,385 shares during the period.
-Finally, First Republic Investment Management Inc. raised its stake in Bill.com by 93.1% during the first quarter.
-First Republic Investment Management Inc. now owns 153,792 shares of the company’s stock worth $34,878,000 after acquiring an additional 74,134 shares during the period.
-95.85% of the stock is currently owned by hedge funds and other institutional investors.
+Hedge funds have recently bought and sold shares of the business.
+Vanguard Group Inc. lifted its stake in shares of Bill.com by 3.1% in the first quarter.
+Vanguard Group Inc. now owns 8,842,430 shares of the company’s stock worth $2,005,375,000 after buying an additional 269,438 shares in the last quarter.
+Goldman Sachs Group Inc. boosted its position in shares of Bill.com by 25.1% during the second quarter.
+Goldman Sachs Group Inc. now owns 1,616,806 shares of the company’s stock worth $177,752,000 after acquiring an additional 324,354 shares during the last quarter.
+Northern Trust Corp lifted its position in Bill.com by 8.8% during the first quarter.
+Northern Trust Corp now owns 546,719 shares of the company’s stock valued at $123,991,000 after purchasing an additional 44,136 shares during the last quarter.
+Charles Schwab Investment Management Inc. raised its stake in shares of Bill.com by 3.3% in the first quarter.
+Charles Schwab Investment Management Inc. now owns 506,960 shares of the company’s stock valued at $114,974,000 after acquiring an additional 16,385 shares during the period.
+Finally, First Republic Investment Management Inc. increased its stake in Bill.com by 93.1% in the 1st quarter.
+First Republic Investment Management Inc. now owns 153,792 shares of the company’s stock worth $34,878,000 after buying an additional 74,134 shares during the period.
+Institutional investors own 95.85% of the company’s stock.

 Bill.com Company Profile